tendermint/tendermint/spec/core/data_structures.md

 block.ConsensusHash == state.ConsensusParams.Hash()
 ```

-Hash of the amino-encoding of a subset of the consensus parameters.
+Hash of the protobuf-encoding of a subset of the consensus parameters.

 ### AppHash